2026-06-14

 Which Seomyeon Station exit should you use

-When heading to a salon on the Bujeon-dong side, using the stretch between Seomyeon Station Exit 7 and Exit 1 as your reference keeps you from getting lost.
-Seomyeon is a large station with a lot of exits, so if you only trust a vague note like "close to Seomyeon Station," you can easily end up walking far in the wrong direction.
-The most reliable habit is to jot down both the exit number and the walking minutes, for example "Exit 7, about a 5-minute walk."
+When heading to the Bujeon-dong side, first confirm the exact exit number for the salon you are visiting.
+Seomyeon is a large station with many exits, so if you only trust a vague note like "close to Seomyeon Station" and come out of any exit, you can easily walk far in the wrong direction.
+Juno Hair Seomyeon Bujeon, for example, is about a 5-minute walk from Exit 9.
+The most reliable habit is to jot down both the exit number and the walking minutes.

 What is the fastest way to book